Death of Harry Dunn: Criminal prosecution and civil litigation

-When asked why she had refused to return to the UK, Sacoolas's lawyer told the court: "Her fear is that with the tremendous media attention she will receive, she’s concerned she will not receive fair treatment with the press and the local community.
-She is fearful upon her return and concerned, and she’s certainly apologetic and accepts full responsibility for causing this accident."
-The presiding judge T. S. Ellis III replied: "Accepting full responsibility doesn’t mean you run away, it means you stay there and face it.
-You shouldn’t overplay the full responsibility card."
+When asked why she had refused to return to the UK, Sacoolas's lawyer told the court: "Her fear is that with the tremendous media attention she will receive, she's concerned she will not receive fair treatment with the press and the local community.
+She is fearful upon her return and concerned, and she's certainly apologetic and accepts full responsibility for causing this accident."
+The presiding judge T. S. Ellis III replied: "Accepting full responsibility doesn't mean you run away, it means you stay there and face it.
+You shouldn't overplay the full responsibility card."

 On 16 February 2021 Ellis ruled that Dunn's family would be able to sue Sacoolas for damages, dismissing her argument that holding the proceedings in the UK would be "more convenient".
-Handing down his judgment, Ellis said: "While it is commendable that defendant Anne Sacoolas admits that she was negligent and that her negligence caused Harry Dunn’s death, this does not equate acceptance of responsibility. ...
+Handing down his judgment, Ellis said: "While it is commendable that defendant Anne Sacoolas admits that she was negligent and that her negligence caused Harry Dunn's death, this does not equate acceptance of responsibility. ...
 Full acceptance of responsibility entails facing those harmed by her negligence and taking responsibility for her acts where they occurred, in the United Kingdom."
-Ellis said he also took into account the "firm support" of Foreign Secretary Dominic Raab, who had submitted a letter to the court which read: "I strongly support [the Dunn family's] right to bring the case.
-Other motions, submitted by Sacoolas’s legal team to dismiss the case, would be heard in Virginia on 3 March.
+Ellis said he had also considered the "firm support" for the Dunns expressed by the Foreign Secretary Dominic Raab.
+Other motions, submitted by Sacoolas's legal team to dismiss the case, would be heard in Virginia on 3 March.

 In March 2021, Sacoolas's lawyer Amy Jeffress said that, since the charge pending in Britain against her would not usually result in a prison sentence in the US, her client was not inclined to return to the UK to face trial.
 Jeffress also said that her client would be willing to undertake community service in the US and make a "contribution" in his memory, as well as meet his family.
 In reply, Dunn's mother said Sacoolas must face "the UK justice system".
-Jeffress claimed reports that Sacoolas had not called for help were untrue, stating she flagged down a motorist who called the ambulance service while she notified police at the military base.
+Jeffress also rejected claims that Sacoolas had not sought assistance, saying that she had stopped a passing driver and asked them to call for an ambulance, while she had contacted police at RAF Croughton.

 On 8 August 2021, the BBC reported that the Dunn family lawyer had submitted documents to the US court alleging that Sacoolas may have been distracted by her mobile phone at the time of the crash, stating that there were call and text records for the day before and the day after, but no call records or text messages for that day.
 As the collision happened at approximately 20:25 GMT, this would suggest that either call/text messages were deleted from the phone or that Sacoolas had used it the day before and the day afterward, but not used it for the entire day of the collision.